monkeyxite/mutt-mimelook/README.md

 # Muttlook

-## Backgroup
+## Background

-Fork from a tool for [mu4e](https://github.com/tausen/mu4e-mimelook), creating an mutt assistance tool to reply html mail (mainly outlook) without reconstruct the original format, with markdown replies.
+Fork from a tool for [mu4e](https://github.com/tausen/mu4e-mimelook), creating a mutt assistance tool to reply HTML mail (mainly outlook) without reconstruct the original format, with markdown replies.

-- Support reply with markdown but maintain the style
+- Support reply with Markdown but maintain the style
 - Support inline image

 ### Other depdency